North Korea looms over Rex Tillerson's first Asia trip

 Tillerson also arrives at a time when Seoul claims Beijing is punishing it economically for agreeing to install THAAD, the US missile defense system that Washington says is needed to counter the North Korean missile threat.

 With Park now out of the picture, he'll also be seeking assurances that South Korea's new leader honors the agreement.
-Snap elections will be held by the end of May.
+Snap elections will be held on May 9.

 The first elements of THAAD arrived in South Korea last week, the official line is it could be fully operational by July at the earliest.